Best open world games to play right now and completely forget real life exists

 Available on: PS5, PS4

-Horizon Forbidden West has done was many sequels have failed to do before, and bettered its original.
-Delivering a much larger and far richer open world than the original, with every side quest offering something new and interesting to the one you've discovered before.
+Horizon Forbidden West has done was many sequels have failed to do before: bettered its original to provide one of the most stunning, diverse, and best open world game experiences of modern console gaming.
+Delivering a much larger and far richer open world than Zero Dawn, with every side quest offering something new and interesting to the one you've discovered before.
 Aloy's latest adventure is stunning and utterly memorable, with quite the graphical display of what the PS5 can do if you can play it on the latest hardware.

 5. Cyberpunk 2077